Skip to main content

 Stem cell infusion

 After Day 0, recipients typically remain in the hospital for several weeks while doctors wait for the new stem cells to grow.
 In the garden analogy, once the weeds are gone and the seeds are planted, there is a period of time when the garden is empty because it takes time for the healthy plants to grow.
-During this time, there are no blood cells being produced by the bone marrow, so it is common for the recipient to need blood and/or platelet transfusions.
+During this time, there are no blood cells being produced by the recipient’s bone marrow, so it is common for the recipient to need blood and/or platelet transfusions.

 Engraftment